nowiley/ergo-bike/pythonversion/README.md

     - Aerodynamic Drag

 **Notes:**
 - Uses default values for arm angle = 150 deg, headset bearing length = 10 mm, and stem clamp length = 40 mm.
-These can be changed in demoanalysis.py and interfacepoints.py.
+These can be changed in demoanalysis.py and interfa

 ---